-This is autonomous Xinjiang Province, in and out of China like a yo-yo, and increasingly home to millions of Han Chinese being imported to Kashgar to dilute the local Uighur Moslem population.
-The Uighurs, speak the Uighur language, which is more like Uzbek or Kyrgzish and dress very much like Emirati Arabs with high backed headscarves for the women, though their clothes are much brighter.
+This is autonomous Xinjiang Province, in and out of China like a yo-yo, and increasingly home to millions of Han Chinese being imported to Kashgar, to dilute the local Uighur Moslem population.
+The Uighurs, speak the Uighur language, which is more like Uzbek or Kyrgzish and dress very much like Emirati Arabs, with high backed headscarves for the women, though their clothes are much brighter.

 We are not allowed to take photos in the border zone.
-Apparently the locals snitch on you if you do.
+Apparently, the locals snitch on you if you do.
 And despite the brand new road (dual carriage way for much of the distance) and the absence of traffic, we travel at snail's pace.
 The speed limit is low and the traffic laws stringent.
 The driver is keening.
 I think it's a sort of Chinese singing.

 The endurance theme continues when we arrive in Kashgar.
 It's a hotel this time, I suspect it saw its best days during the Russian Revolution.
 It's certainly pre-revolution in style; to say it is ornate is an understatement.
 Sadly, it smells musty and there are holes in the shower curtain and sheets.
 The hotel beds are extraordinarily hard.
 Not surprisingly, the TV in my room won't work.
 (Not that there is anything to watch).
 The receptionist laughs when I ask for a hairdryer.
-I won't go on...I’ve discovered it's due for demolition.
+I won't go on...I’ve discovered the building is due for demolition.